 With an unparalleled collection of more than 65,000 works spanning 6,000 years, the museum generates exciting, thought-provoking, and memorable encounters with art, promoting the idea that art isn’t something distant or foreign, but something that touches our lives every day – something with the power to change how we view the world and ourselves.

 While visiting CAM in person creates these encounters and sparks genuine engagement and connection, the museum’s website fell far short of creating similar engagement.
 The site wasn’t mobile-friendly, making it difficult for many users to navigate effectively – a significant issue given that the majority of Internet access now occurs through mobile devices.
-The CAM team also needed to drive attendance (both online and in-person) and provide online access to its collection for an engaging experience for users regardless of how they visit.

 Improved navigation, intuitive design, a flexible and extensible events calendar, and accessibility help connect more people with art – with a special focus on teachers and students.
 Elegant new tools provide resources for educators – including more than 300 cross-curricular classroom resources housed in a searchable database.
+These tools and resources enable teachers to bring art into the classroom and help new generations connect with the benefits and value of art.

 Museum Louis and Louise Dieterle Nippert Director Cameron Kitchin says “Through our digital strategy, we now bring art and scholarship into everyone’s mobile device, home, and workplace.
 The museum’s new website provides a user-oriented experience and new research capabilities so we can better share the story of art – past, present, and future.”